 He has a deep knowledge of laws and regulations affecting capital adequacy of financial intermediaries and a strong experience in transactions aimed at equity consolidation, including issuance of hybrid and subordinated securities.
-He also dealt with market abuse regulations, ownership structure transparency, and corporate governance of listed companies.
+He also worked on market abuse regulations, ownership structure transparency, and corporate governance of listed companies.

-In his activity as a lawyer he has gained several awards from reliable international legal magazines (he received "Band 1" ranking from Chambers & Partners, "Highly Regarded" status from IFLR 1000, and was inducted in the Legal 500 "Hall of Fame").
+In his activity as a lawyer he has gained several awards from reliable international legal surveys (he received "Band 1" ranking from Chambers & Partners, "Highly Regarded" status from IFLR 1000, and was inducted in the Legal 500 "Hall of Fame").
 He wrote several publications and acted as speaker at conferences and seminars on banking and financial markets issues.

-In October 2020 he joined the Community of Chairpersons of the World Economic Forum, and since December 2020 he is a member of the Italian Committee for Corporate Governance, having also been appointed, in May 2021, as a member of the Committee of Market Operators and Investors ("Comitato degli Operatori di Mercato e degli Investitori" - COMI) established at CONSOB.
+In October 2020 he joined the Community of Chairpersons of the World Economic Forum.

-In addition, from December 2020 to October 2021 he served as Co-Chair of the B20 Italy 2021 "Integrity & Compliance" Task Force, and from December 2021 he joined, as a member, the B20 Indonesia 2022 "Finance and Infrastructure" Task Force.
+In December 2020 he was appointed member of the Italian Corporate Governance Committee and in May 2021 he was appointed member of the Committee of Market Operators and Investors (COMI) set up by Consob.
+He was Co-Chair of the B20 Italy 2021 "Integrity & Compliance" Task Force.
+He joined, as member, the B20 Indonesia 2022 "Finance and Infrastructure" Task Force, and since January 2023 he has been appointed member of the B20 India "Financing for Global Economic Recovery" Task Force.
+Moreover, in July 2022 he joined as Commissioner the Business Commission to Tackle Inequality (BCTI), a multi-stakeholder coalition to drive business action for reducing inequality, coordinated by the World Business Council for Sustainable Development (WBCSD).